tezedge/tezedge/drone_ci/README.md

 - Commit all of the changes
 ```
-$ git commit -m "Our new CI setup"
+$ git add . && git commit -m "Our new CI setup"
 ```

 - Push the changes to the remote github repository